 Where to hike?
 Check out the map below for our favourite alpine larch trails!

 Be prepared for snow starting to appear in the alpine.
 It can obscure the trail and make route-finding difficult.
 Bring extra warm layers, and make sure your headlamp and navigation equipment are handy.
 The days are getting short!

 In early October, snow can really start filling in the alpine hiking trails.
 The snow-line varies year to year, but typically Thanksgiving weekend marks the end of alpine hiking.
-If you can get up to high elevation, the larches will turn bright gold before loosing their needles.
+If you can get up to high elevation, the larches will turn a dull brown-gold before loosing their needles.